Anjigadu/datastructures/BST_articles.md

 * Binary Tree to Binary Search Tree Conversion

+    > The structure should not be changed but tree has to become bst

+    > Do in-order traversal and store in aux array.

+    > Do in order traversal again and replace the data each time.

 * Transform a BST to greater sum tree

 * Inorder predecessor and successor for a given key in BST